cli-guidelines/cli-guidelines/content/_index.md

 There is a belief among Kay’s disciples that we need to break out of a text-based local maxima that we’ve been living in for decades.

 It’s exciting to imagine a future where we program computers very differently.
-Even today, spreadsheets are by far the most popular programming language, and the no code movement is taking off quickly as it attempts to replace some of the intense demand for talented programmers.
+Even today, spreadsheets are by far the most popular programming language, and the no-code movement is taking off quickly as it attempts to replace some of the intense demand for talented programmers.

 Yet with its creaky, decades-old constraints and inexplicable quirks, the command line is still the most _versatile_ corner of the computer.
 It lets you pull back the curtain, see what’s really going on, and creatively interact with the machine at a level of sophistication and depth that GUIs cannot afford.